thomaswening/NotePadClone/README.md

 #### Features
 - Clone of the Windows 11 Notepad for Windows 10 users.
-- Dark theme UI (with plans to add a toggleable theme feature).
+- Dark theme UI.
+- Toggle to switch between bright and dark theme.
 - Basic text editing functions: open, edit, and save files.
 - StatusBar with document statistics.
 - Custom window chrome to resemble Windows 11 style.